Uruk period: Visual Arts

-The glyptic iconography of the Late Uruk period is very innovative, taking advantage of the possibility given by the newly-developed cylinder seals to represent more complex scenes than on stamp seals, since they could be rolled out indefinitely, creating a narration with more dynamism than stamps.
-The most complex ones depict scenes with animals, mythical beasts, processions, prisoners, economic activities (animal husbandry, weaving, fishing, etc.).
+The glyptic iconography of the Late Uruk period is very innovative, taking advantage of the newly developed cylinder seals to represent more complex scenes than on stamp seals, since they could be rolled out indefinitely, creating a narration with greater dynamism than stamps.
+The most complex ones depict scenes with animals, mythical beasts, processions, prisoners, and economic activities (animal husbandry, weaving, fishing, etc.).
 The rich glyptic from Susa features specific motifs such as intertwined snakes and a “Lord of snakes.”
-Other seals use more simple patterns.
+Other seals use simpler patterns.

 Cylinder seal representing cattle and reed huts, surmounted by a crouching ram in copper alloy.
 Ashmolean Museum.